Skip to content

 print(f"⚠️ Could not connect to port {port}: {e}")

-3. Peers store Agent A's metadata in their local registries
+3. Neighbors remember Agent A's capabilities in their local address books

-5. Agent A can now communicate with discovered agents
+5. Agent A can now collaborate with the entire neighborhood

 # Find all agents that can process CSV